NeLy-EPFL/flygym/doc/source/tutorials/olfaction.rst

    s = \sum_{o} \gamma_o \Delta I_o

-We transform :math:`s` nonlinearly to avoid turns that are too drastic when the asymmetry is subtle and to to crop it to the range [0, 1).
+We transform :math:`s` nonlinearly to avoid overly drastic turns when the asymmetry is subtle and to crop it within the range [0, 1).
 This gives us a turning bias :math:`b`:

 .. math::